Wolfram Language Paclet Repository

 Jump operators:

-Helper definition to get the probability of finding the atom in the excited state:
+Helper definition to get the probability of finding the atom in the excited state in a time window:

 Damped Rabi oscillations: